-BBC Rip Off Britain have discussed this new proposed hotline to combat fraud.
-This idea is being developed by Government ministers, finance chiefs and the Police.
+BBC Rip Off Britain have discussed this new proposed hotline to combat bank fraud and dial 555 to report it.
+This idea is being developed by Government ministers, finance chiefs and the Police to be rolled out to consumers.

-There are more than 5,000 cases of fraud every day in the UK, so you can see the scale of the problem that the industry faces which is paid for by everyone.
+Action Fraud claims that more than 96% of all fraud crime is unresolved, so you can see the scale of the problem that the industry faces which is paid for by everyone.

-The principle behind it is that the first 60 minutes (otherwise known as the ‘golden hour’ on murder investigations where the first 60 minutes after a murder can make or break 90% of cases), in bank fraud cases time is of the essence to freeze payments and nail the culprits, many of whom are part of organised crime rings.
+The principle behind it is that the first 60 minutes (otherwise known as the ‘golden hour’ on murder investigations where the first 60 minutes after a murder can make or break 90% of cases) can resolve most bank fraud.
+Time is of the essence in bank fraud to freeze payments and nail the culprits, many of whom are part of organised crime rings.

 Modelled on the 999 emergency number, the 111 number for non-life threatening health problems and 101 for non-emergency Police matters, calling 555 would alert banks to illegal money transfers with the aim of cracking down on the tsunami of scams.